Internode NBN Review

 As mentioned above, Internode’s entertainment bundle is a good option if you’ve had it with Foxtel, and you’re fixing for Fetch.
 It gets you a Fetch Mini Set-top-box at no extra monthly cost (outside of a $59.99 set-up fee), and a standard Fetch subscription (free-to-air channels), and access to streaming apps like Netflix and Stan, though those require a separate subscription.

 It’s an okay deal but not as tempting as Internode makes it out to be.
 The Fetch Mini costs $169 outright, and you still have to pay a $59.99 set-up fee, so there’s a possible saving of around $109 on hardware.
-That’s fine, but when you calculate the premium cost of signing up with Internode, and the modem fees you pay (even on contract), the small saving on Fetch feels like a moot point.
+That’s fine, but when you calculate the premium cost of signing up with Internode, and potential modem fees, the small saving on Fetch feels like a moot point.

 Internode’s static IP pack add-on will tempt some gamers and VPN users too.
 For an additional $10 per month, Internode will hook you up with a static IPv4 address and a static /56 IPv6 prefix for your local area network.
 Static IP addresses are handy for users who need to remotely connect to a Virtual Private Network (VPN) for work or use a Smart DNS service to browse from another location (for things like streaming overseas content).